 |Number of People in Household||Maximum Annual Income for CHDC Cal-Home Down Payment Assistance|

-You must be a resident of Contra Costa or Solano County, and meet the income eligibility below.
+You must be a resident of Contra Costa or Alameda County, and meet the income eligibility below.
 Then, working with CHDC’s Financial Coach, you will set a personal savings goal and open an Individual Development Account (IDA) savings account.
 Once you are enrolled in the savings program, you must make savings deposits for at least 6 months before you can make a withdrawal.
-For those saving to purchase their first home, we can take into account monthly savings deposits you made prior to enrolling in CC-MATCH.
+For those saving to purchase their first home, we can take into account monthly savings deposits you made prior to enrolling in WISH.

 To qualify for an Individual Development Account (IDA) you must meet the following criteria: